Bullsized/todo/README.md

   A task that is not yet completed and not past the due date should be able to be deleted.
  ```

+## Bonuses
+Although it's a small application we would like to see clearly expressed layers in the app.
+For example http layer, error handling and etc.
+This highly impacts to projects in long term and if it's done correctly will ensure easier maintenance for the future.

+Having good structure in the project will be threated with priority for the task.